 to make colors:

 Simply take about an egg size wad of fondant, add a few drops of coloring (start with one or two and add more as desired), and knead very well.
 A warning if you have an event to attend where non-stained hands are important: your hands will get stained.
-You can use the concentrated pastes from the craft store, though I prefer Americolor soft gel pastes (click the link, then click “Links” for tips where to buy.)
+You can use the concentrated pastes from the craft store, though I prefer Americolor soft gel pastes food coloring.
 The colors I used here are: Electric Green, Sky Blue, Orange, and Electric Pink.

 to make swirly pops: